evanrelf/haskell-template/README.md

 Template for my Haskell + Nix projects

-I use this repo to as a starting point for new projects to avoid rewriting common boilerplate, and to capture best practices.
+I use this repo to as a starting point for new projects to avoid rewriting common boilerplate.
 It's written in a very "batteries included" style - with all the bells and whistles I might want included - but I usually strip out a lot of that for smaller projects, or just steal bits and pieces as I go.

+It's also nice to capture best practices and opinions (same thing amirite /s) on project layout, which I can refer other people to easily.

 ## Checklist